-The Theory of Everything is still a must-see, but we can't help but want to round out a couple other things about Stephen.
+The Theory of Everything is still a must-see, but we can't help but want to round out a couple of other things about Hawking.

 The Theory of Everything depicts the challenging marriage between Stephen (Eddie Redmayne) and Jane Hawking (Felicity Jones).
 Eventually, the couple divorced and Stephen married his nurse, Elaine Mason (Maxine Peake).
 Stephen and Elaine divorced in 2006, after 11 years of marriage.